FDio/archived-dmm/doc/Build_DMM.md

     sudo mkdir -p /var/run/ip_module
 ```

-# 6. Biuld and Run the APP
+# 6. Build and Run the APP

 - Link the app with the lib **libnStackAPI.so** first, you can refer to app_example/perf-test